spatie/laravel-permission/docs/installation-lumen.md

 $app->register(App\Providers\AuthServiceProvider::class);
 ```

-Ensure your database configuration is set in your `.env` (or `config/database.php` if you have one).
+Ensure the application's database name/credentials are set in your `.env` (or `config/database.php` if you have one), and that the database exists.

 Run the migrations to create the tables for this package: